 Frits Winterwerp was detained in a psychiatric hospital.
 He said that he was not mentally ill and he should be released.
 However, he was repeatedly prevented from making his case in the Dutch courts, which kept extending his detention without hearing from him.
 The European court ruled this had violated his right to liberty.
 Reforms were made to protect people in Mr Winterwerp’s situation.

 Hotel director Juozas Jėčius was held for over 14 months whilst awaiting trial for murder.
 However, there had never been any proper evidence against him, and he was acquitted at trial.
-The Strasbourg court ruled that Mr Jėčius’ incarceration had violated his right to liberty.
+The European court ruled that Mr Jėčius’s incarceration had violated his right to liberty.
 Following the Court’s judgment, new measures were introduced to help avoid unjustified detention.